isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.mandainature.org/en/home.html" rel="noopener noreferrer nofollow" target="_blank">Mandai Nature</a></strong>.
+<p><strong><a href="https://www.mandainature.org/en/home.html" rel="noopener noreferrer nofollow" target="_blank">Mandai Nature</a></strong> is
-Learn about how Mandai Nature is working with our partners to drive the conservation of threatened wildlife in Southeast Asia.
-Find out about how we are protecting Singapore’s native biodiversity in the Mandai Wildlife Reserve, suppporting Singapore’s national efforts to become a City in Nature and working with partners on the ground to protect some of Southeast Asia’s most threatened and neglected species.</p>
+the conservation arm of&nbsp;Mandai Wildlife Group.
+Learn about how we are working with our partners to drive the conservation of threatened wildlife in Southeast Asia.
+Find out about how we are protecting Singapore’s native biodiversity in the Mandai Wildlife Reserve, supporting Singapore’s national efforts to become a City in Nature and working with partners on the ground to protect some of Southeast Asia’s most threatened and neglected species.</p>
 </td>
 </tr>
 <tr>